Sage-Bionetworks/rSynapseClient/README.markdown

 This is an R client for the open-biology platform "Synapse".
 Visit https://www.synapse.org or http://www.sagebase.org for more info.
 To view documentation visit http://r-docs.synapse.org/.
 To file bug reports and feature requests visit http://sagebionetworks.jira.com/browse/SYNR.

 ## News
-A new R client '[synapser](https://github.com/Sage-Bionetworks/synapser)' is currently in validation phase and will be released soon.
+A new R client '[synapser](https://github.com/Sage-Bionetworks/synapser)' is currently available at [Sage's RAN](https://sage-bionetworks.github.io/ran).

 ## Installation